hhas/SwiftAutomation/doc-source/3 a-quick-tutorial.md

     textedit.get(doc.text)
     // "Hello World!"

-As before, SwiftAE provides alternative convenience forms that allow the above command to be written more neatly as this:
+As before, SwiftAutomation provides alternative convenience forms that allow the above command to be written more neatly as this:

     doc.text.get()